kiumarsj/kiumarsj/README.md

 I'm an iranian software engineer and developer who is intrested in DevOps and Linux :)

-- 🔭 I’m currently working on my study and finishing university courses
+- 🔭 I’m currently working on my study and finishing university courses.
-- 🌱 I’m busy with working on my linux abilities for LPIC-1 test and flutter
+- 🌱 I’m busy with Flutter and working on my linux skills for LPIC-1 test.
-- 📫 How to reach me: kiumars.javan@gmail.com | +989151733784
+- 📫 How to reach me: kiumars.javan@gmail.com

 Projects